nuhtan/minecraftAnalysis/README.md

 - You can now run './target/release/mc_analysis' or /target/release/mc_analysis.exe'.
 - Continue from step 5 of the prebuilt executable instructions.

+## Techniques that are currently included:
+- Chunk: Rather than a technique this is a full gathering of target blocks from each y layer of each chunk of each region file.
+- Branch:
+- Branch w/ Poke Holes:

 ## What still needs to be done:
 - Documentation for rust files and results.py.
 - Get Nick's R files and include them.